AshwinKumar-V/InteriorConsultant/README.md

 ![screenshot](https://raw.githubusercontent.com/AshwinKumar-V/InteriorConsultant/main/.github/images/Screenshot.jpg)

 Hey there devs!
 This was my third project at devChallenges.io to build a responsive website.
-This project required JavaScript for some additional functionalities.
-Yet I managed to enforce it more using CSS rather than JavaScript.
-Looking forward to learn more using JavaScript in the upcoming projects.
+This project required JavaScript for some additional functionalities such as collapsed navigation in mobile view and to bring up the navigation upon clicking the menu icon.
+I managed to enforce it more using CSS rather than JavaScript.
 You can checkout my demo [here](https://ashwinkumar-v.github.io/InteriorConsultant/).

 ### Built With